w33ble/carafe/README.md

 ### inject(dependencies[], function)

 Takes an array of named depdendencies, passing them in order as arguments to `function`.
-Returns whatever `function` returns.
+Returns the original `function` with the depdendencies partially applied.

-**NOTE:** Dependencies are only injected at call time, so using `replace` with this syntax isn't useful as the values won't be re-read and replaced with the alternate payload.

 ### replace(name, payload)